api-platform/docs/core/filters.md

 ## Creating Custom Filters

 Custom filters can be written by implementing the `ApiPlatform\Core\Api\FilterInterface` interface.

-API Platform provides a convenient way to create Doctrine ORM filters.
+API Platform provides a convenient way to create Doctrine ORM and MongoDB ODM filters.
 If you use [custom data providers](data-providers.md), you can still create filters by implementing the previously mentioned interface, but - as API Platform isn't aware of your persistence system's internals - you have to create the filtering logic by yourself.

 ### Creating Custom Doctrine ORM Filters

-Doctrine filters have access to the HTTP request (Symfony's `Request` object) and to the `QueryBuilder` instance used to retrieve data from the database.
+Doctrine ORM filters have access to the context created from the HTTP request and to the `QueryBuilder` instance used to retrieve data from the database.
 They are only applied to collections.
-If you want to deal with the DQL query generated to retrieve items, or don't need to access the HTTP request, [extensions](extensions.md) are the way to go.
+If you want to deal with the DQL query generated to retrieve items, [extensions](extensions.md) are the way to go.

 A Doctrine ORM filter is basically a class implementing the `ApiPlatform\Core\Bridge\Doctrine\Orm\Filter\FilterInterface`.
-API Platform includes a convenient abstract class implementing this interface and providing utility methods: `ApiPlatform\Core\Bridge\Doctrine\Orm\Filter\AbstractFilter`
+API Platform includes a convenient abstract class implementing this interface and providing utility methods: `ApiPlatform\Core\Bridge\Doctrine\Orm\Filter\AbstractFilter`.

 In the following example, we create a class to filter a collection by applying a regexp to a property.
 The `REGEXP` DQL function used in this example can be found in the [`DoctrineExtensions`](https://github.com/beberlei/DoctrineExtensions)